 Not intentionally, but I did.
 I stopped putting myself first.
 It was only natural that I get caught in a downward spiral.
 Before I knew it, I was run down and in bed for a week straight.
 When your body yells at you like mine did, you have got to take it seriously.

 I made a conscious to decision to live BIRTHFIT in 2015.
 It was time to WALK the TALK.

 No, I am not pregnant, but I had not taken my own advice in about a year.
-Yes, Logan and I want kids someday, but I don’t want them to be welcomed into this world into a sub par version of myself.
+I have considered having kids someday, but I don’t want them to be welcomed into this world into a sub par version of myself.
 That’s not cool on my end.

 I needed to put into play the four pillars of BIRTHFIT- Fitness, Nutrition, Chiropractic, and Mindset.

 When 2015 began, I committed to myself to workout three times a week.
 I signed myself up for three classes a week at DEUCE Gym.
 These are 60-minute classes in which I had no idea how they were going to fit into my schedule.
 I just knew they had to.
 I knew without the community support and accountability I would easily slip through the cracks again.
 Since the New Year, I’ve worked out three times a week every week except for one week in which a birth interfered (And, that was awesome).